MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit1-deploy-cluster/README.md

 	* Admin Password - the MarkLogic administrator user password.
 The user and password will be created when the cluster is created.
 	* Licensee - leave at the default value "none" to use the included Developer's License.
 	* LicenseKey - leave at the default value "none"

-9. Click the **Next** button.
+6. Click the **Next** button. <a name="step6"></a>
-10. On the **Options** page, create a tag with key as `Name` and value as your stack name specified in the previous page.
+7. On the **Options** page, create a tag with key as `Name` and value as your stack name specified in the previous page.
 Leave all other settings to the defaults, scroll to the bottom and click the **Next** button.
 ![](images/tagStack.png)
-11. On the **Review** page, scroll to the bottom and check the box "I acknowledge that AWS CloudFormation might create IAM resources with custom names".
+8. On the **Review** page, scroll to the bottom and check the box "I acknowledge that AWS CloudFormation might create IAM resources with custom names".
 This is to authorize CloudFormation to create IAM role based on the permissions specified in the template.
 Then click the **Create** button.
 ![](images/ackIAM.png)
-12. You are returned to the **Create Stack** page while your CloudFormation stack is being created.
+9. You are returned to the **Create Stack** page while your CloudFormation stack is being created.
-13. After the stack is created, the page will refresh with the name of your completed stack.
+10. After the stack is created, the page will refresh with the name of your completed stack.
 ![](images/createComplete.png)
-14. When the Scroll down until you see **Outputs** as the second tab.
+11. When the Scroll down until you see **Outputs** as the second tab.
 Click on the **Outputs** tab.
-15. The URL to access MarkLogic's Administrative Interface page on port 8001 is in the `Value` column.
+12. The URL to access MarkLogic's Administrative Interface page on port 8001 is in the `Value` column.
 Copy this URL to use later.
 ![](images/stackOutputs.png)

 <a name="instance"></a>